MaryAnnN28/MaryAnnN28/README.md

 <br/>
 I come from 15 yrs of sales & marketing leadership experience in the hospitality & travel industry, and am excited to elevate my customer service, sales and leadership skills, along with my programming knowledge to new heights.
 I love building solution-oriented applications and websites that help people gain more effectiveness and efficiency, as well as making a positive impact in the community.
 <br/><br/>
-🌱 &nbsp; Currently learning...
-Redux, NodeJS/Express, MongoDB, Stripe<br />
+🌱 &nbsp; Currently learning NodeJS/Express, Stripe<br />
 🥳 &nbsp; I enjoy... watching 🏀, playing 🏌🏻‍♀️, reading 📚, and playing with my 🐶 Toby! <br />
 🏆 &nbsp; Participated in first Hackathon, & won Best Implementation and Potential for Growth Award! [**Planet Warrrior**](https://planetwarriors.netlify.app/)
 <br/>